 It will be seen that there is no distinction of gender in the 1st person, so removing 3 possible forms; no dual form for the 1st person (the plural is used instead), removing 1 other possible form; and no dual 2nd person fem. (the dual masc. is used instead), removing 1 more form.

 Arabic verbs have no infinitive form, so the traditional citation form (the form used to list the word in dictionaries) is the perf. indic.
 3rd masc. (kataba).
-From this derives the practice of listing the persons in the order 3rd - 2nd - 1st, and the Language Engine follows this tradition.
-It does not however follow tradition in using the perf. indic.
-3rd masc. as the citation form, but uses instead the bare consonantal root, with hyphens marking the slots for vowels.
+From this derives the practice of listing the persons in the order 3rd - 2nd - 1st, and these materials follow this tradition.
+They do not however follow tradition in using the perf. indic.
+3rd masc. as the citation form, but use instead the bare consonantal root, with hyphens marking the slots for vowels.